derijkp/dirtcl/README.md

 use the Holy Build Box (Holy Build Box uses docker, so access to docker is needed) to build a distributable portable application directory.

-For making the 64 bit version, use:
+For making the 64 bit Linux version, use:
 ./build/hbb_build_dirtcl.sh
-This wil install it by default in the directory ~/build/bin-x86_64/dirtcl$version-x86_64 You can change the build directory (~/build/bin-x86_64) using the --builddir option.
+This wil install it by default in the directory ~/build/bin-x86_64/dirtcl$version-linux-x86_64 You can change the build directory (~/build/bin-x86_64) using the --builddir option.

-For the 32 bit version (installed by default in ~/build/bin-ix86/dirtcl$version-ix86), use:
+For the 32 bit version (installed by default in ~/build/bin-ix86/dirtcl$version-linux-ix86), use:
+./build/hbb_build_dirtcl.sh -arch ix86

+The windows version (64 bit) can be (cross)compiled on linux using hbb with the following command:
-./build/hbb_build_dirtcl.sh -b 32
+./build/hbb_build_dirtcl.sh -arch win

 The script build/hbb_build_packages.sh can be used to compile and install several packages in the dirtcl built earlier.